Average Distance in a General Class of Scale-Free Networks with Underlying Geometry

-By the same argument as above, we can restrict $z$ to $\barw$ and values where the intended bound $nz^{1-\beta+\eta}$ is integral, which happens only for $O(\log^2 n)$ values of $z$ above $\barw$.
-Note that any such value satisfies $z \leq n^{1/(\beta-1-\eta)}<\widehat z$, so that in \eqref{eq:Markovsampleweights} indeed we only use values for $z$ in the range $[\wmin,\widehat z]$ where \eqref{eq:expsampleweights} is valid.
+By the same argument as above, we can restrict $z$ to $\barw$ and values where the intended bound $\Omega(z^{\eta})\Ex[Y_z]$ is integral, which happens only for $O(\log^2 n)$ values of $z$ above $\barw$.
 Hence, we can use the union bound to obtain error probability